Answered By: APUS Librarians Last Updated: Apr 15, 2022 Views: 1929

 However, these concepts are much more complex in actual research practice than these broad definitions (validity in particular).
 The following are very useful resources for more information.

-- Look at the SAGE Research Methods tool in our licensed databases.
-(You'll need to login with your APUS credentials.)
-Do individual searches on validity and reliabilty.
+- Look at the SAGE Research Methods tool in our library.
+Do individual searches on validity and reliability.
 The results include a range of definitions and explanations in encyclopedia, dictionaries, and handbooks.

-- The open web, online text for social science research, Research Methods Knowledge Base, is another solid resource for information on these two important research concepts.
-The Table of Contents is here: http://www.socialresearchmethods.net/kb/contents.php Scroll down for the sections on validity and reliability.
+- An open web text for social science research, Research Methods Knowledge Base, is another solid resource for information on these two important research concepts.
+Scroll down for the sections on validity and reliability.